Download G. M. Lupo’s Press Kit

-Most recent performances of his scripted work include Opposites Detract, which premiered at Amplifest, Merely Players Presents (Doraville, GA), May 2019, and A Debt to Play, which had its premiere at Tapas III, Academy Theatre (Hapeville, GA), June 2018.
+Most recent performances of his scripted work include On a Wing and a Prayer, part of Tapas: In the Nick of Time at Academy Theatre (Hapeville, GA), June 2022, Romance, Take Two, in Tapas: The Bronze at Academy Theatre, August 2021, Opposites Detract, at Amplifest, Merely Players Presents (Doraville, GA), May 2019, and A Debt to Pay, which had its premiere at Tapas III, Academy Theatre, June 2018.
 Merely Players Presents also sponsored readings of his works in progress, Rebecca, Too (July 2020), and Phoenix Rising: Christine (January 2021) via Zoom.

-He was the winner of the 2017 Essential Theatre Play Writing Award for his full-length play Another Mother, which had its world premiere in his home neighborhood of West End in August 2017, in the building that once housed the library where he learned to read as a child.
+He was the winner of the 2017 Essential Theatre Play Writing Award for Another Mother which had its world premiere in his home neighborhood of West End in August 2017, in the building that once housed the library where he learned to read as a child.

 He is a member of the Dramatists Guild, Merely Writers, and the Independent Book Publishers Association.